grid013/First_Project/README.md

 ### Colour Scheme

 We wanted to use a colour scheme that wasn't going to distract too much from the text but also make the website pop, and look fun.
-From the competitors websites, I found a lot of local bakeries were tending to use pastel type colours.

 ### Imagery